-National Geographic photographer, official Nikon photographer, Subal Team Pro photographer, winner of many international photo contests, his exhibitions were held in many cities of Europe and America.
+National Geographic photographer, Nikon Ambassador, Subal Team Pro photographer, winner of many international photo contests, his exhibitions were held in many cities of Europe and America.

 Viktor has dreams of finding a dragon.
 A real one – alive, fiery, and rattling its scales with each step.
 He himself concedes totally different reasons for taking up cave diving as a hobby, but they are only partly true.
 He is no madman.
 He knows that times have changed, and dragons have disappeared forever.
 But a dragon might still possibly survive in some remote, lonely cave!
 Perhaps, he already has, but does not tell.
 Viktor is also an NAUI Instructor, a journalist, a designer, a professional underwater photographer, and winner of international photo competitions.